Date of Award

 iv alewife was not extensive in the majority of the study lakes, it could be instructive to include alewife-derived P as part of the flux of nutrients in management documents such as total maximum daily load (TMDL) reports.

 Thurrell, Meg, "Alewife (Alosa pseudoharengus) Contributions to Lake Phosphorus Budgets: Implications for Management" (2022).
-All Theses & Dissertations.
+All Student Scholarship.
 414.